d12frosted/elpa-mirror/gnu/cape-readme.txt

 Table of Contents
 ─────────────────

-1. Introduction
-2. Available Capfs
+1. Available Capfs
-3. Configuration
+2. Configuration
-4. Experimental features
+3. Experimental features
 ..
 1. Company adapter
 ..
 2. Super-Capf - Merging multiple Capfs
 ..
 3. Capf-Buster - Cache busting
 ..
 4. Other Capf transformers
-5. Contributions
+4. Contributions

-1 Introduction
-══════════════

-  Cape provides a bunch of Completion At Point Extensions which can be used in combination with my [Corfu] completion UI or the default completion UI.
+Cape provides Completion At Point Extensions which can be used in combination with the [Corfu] completion UI or the default completion UI.
 The completion backends used by `completion-at-point' are so called `completion-at-point-functions' (Capfs).
 In principle, the Capfs provided by Cape can also be used by [Company].

 You can register the `cape-*' functions in the `completion-at-point-functions' list.
 This makes the backends available for completion, which is usually invoked by pressing `TAB' or `M-TAB'.
 The functions can also be invoked interactively to trigger the respective completion at point.
 You can bind them directly to a key in your user configuration.
-Notable commands/capfs are `cape-line' for completion of a line from the current buffer and `cape-file' for completion of a file name.
-The command `cape-symbol' is particularily useful for documentation of Elisp packages or configurations, since it completes elisp symbols anywhere.
+Notable commands/Capfs are `cape-line' for completion of a line from the current buffer and `cape-file' for completion of a file name.
+The command `cape-symbol' is particularly useful for documentation of Elisp packages or configurations, since it completes Elisp symbols anywhere.

-  On the more experimental side, Cape has the super power to transform Company backends into Capfs and merge multiple Capfs into a Super-Capf!
+Cape has the super power to transform Company backends into Capfs and merge multiple Capfs into a Super-Capf!
 These transformers allow you to still take advantage of Company backends even if you are not using Company as frontend.

+Table of Contents
+─────────────────

+1. Available Capfs
+2. Configuration
+3. Experimental features
+..
+1. Company adapter
+..
+2. Super-Capf - Merging multiple Capfs
+..
+3. Capf-Buster - Cache busting
+..
+4. Other Capf transformers
+4. Contributions

 [Corfu] <https://github.com/minad/corfu>